userjack6880/rbl_updater/README.md

 - On the third IP permaban, the prefix receives a 1 day ban.
 - Every additional IP permaban after the third results in a 1 week ban.
 - On the twenty-fifth (25th) IP permaban, the prefix is permanently banned.
+- Exception: if more than 10 IP addresses within a prefix have concurrent temporary bans at the same time, the prefix is issued a ban.

 Bans are cumulative, and infractions are permanently recorded.